 Can Pineda’s owners have been honing their craft for a long time.
 Cuenca started at the bar when he was 16, while Jovells began working there at the tender age of 11.
 They’ve come a long way since then, transforming a simple bar into one of Barcelona’s culinary institutions.

-This review was originally published on December 9, 2014.
+This article was originally published on December 9, 2014.